-If your application makes use of several global variables, create a file containing declare statements.
-Use files with the extension .dec to assign default values to global matrices and strings with declare statements.
 A file with a .ext extension containing the same symbols in external statements can also be created and #include'd at the top of any file that references these global variables.
 An appropriate library file should contain the name of the .dec files and the names of the globals they declare.
+This allows you to reference global variables across source files in an application.